irfansharif/irfansharif.github.io/content/books/_index.md

 <group>
 <member>
 <book>
-<label for="thinking-systems" class="margin-toggle"><sup>&dagger;</sup></label>
-Thinking in Systems: A Primer
+Thinking in Systems: A Primer<label for="thinking-systems" class="margin-toggle"><sup>&dagger;</sup></label>
 <input type="checkbox" id="thinking-systems" class="margin-toggle"/>
 <span class="marginnote">
 Essentially an engineering systems course applied more broadly.
 The appendix of "system models" is a useful list to have in one's toolbox generally.
 </span>
 </book>
 <rating>  * * * *</rating>